 As we mentioned, refilling a mini scuba tank can be a pain if you are doing it manually with a hand pump.
 The fastest way is to connect it to a larger air cylinder to refill it in seconds.
 However, this requires you to have access to a larger tank and to be able to fill that up.
 So the middle ground is to own an electric air pump if you plan on using your mini scuba tank frequently.
 This is the one we recommend:

 GX CS2 Portable PCP Air Compressor

 - Oil-Free & Water-Free & Built-In Fan Cooling for Long Life : Unlike other electric high pressure air pump which needs the standard oil and cooling...

-- Convenient Car 12V DC or Home 110V AC Power Choice : This air compressor can be powered by the 12V car battery (Note：not the car cigarette light...
+- Convenient Car 12V DC or Home 110V AC Power Choice : This air compressor can be powered by the 12V car battery , aslo can be powered by the home AC...